omriiii/Markup-Standard-Style/README.md

 ## HTML Formatting Rules

 * Always indent children elements.
-A few exceptions below...
+An exception below...
 * Always indent using *only* the "tab" character `(ascii: 9)`.
 Never use "space" characters `(ascii: 32)`.
 * Always include an `alt=""` attribute to `<img>` tags.
 * Always create a `<label>` tag for an `<input>` tag.